Zhou Cang: Legacy

 Zhou Cang sometimes appears as a door god partnered with Guan Yu in Chinese and Taoist temples.
-He also sometimes accompanies Guan Yu in his role as a war god, alongside Guan Yu's adopted son Guan Ping.
+He also sometimes accompanies Guan Yu in his role as a war god, alongside Guan Yu's adopted (historically biological) son Guan Ping.
 Zhou Cang's face is portrayed as coal black, in contrast to Guan Yu's red and Guan Ping's white.